 Switching from One Health Plan to Another

-When you, or a loved one, are changing jobs, losing your job, leaving a job for other adventures or taking an early retirement, there are many questions you may have about how it will affect your health care coverage.
+When you are changing jobs, losing your job, leaving a job for other adventures or taking an early retirement, there are many questions you may have about how it will affect your health care coverage.
 Educating yourself on your rights and options will ensure you make the best decisions for your situation.

-- Conversion to an individual policy with the same insurer that provided the Michigan employer group coverage,
+- Convert to an individual policy with the same insurer that provided the Michigan employer group coverage

-- Temporary continuation of the same group plan under COBRA,
+- Temporarily continue the same group plan under COBRA

 You have the right to convert your Michigan employer group policy to an individual policy with the same health carrier if you have been continuously insured for at least three months in the employer group plan and: